muckelba/poracleWiki/installation/discord.md

 # Start Poracle

-Once you start poracle for this first time you should
+Once you start poracle for this first time you should see Poracle become active, and then you can test your registration:

 # Register with poracle